 We connect with people through networking events.
 But these events don’t happen all the time.
 So most of us take our network online.
 The common denominator of offline and online networking is communication.

 Communication takes different forms.
 Offline, our business skills in networking should consider the verbal and non-verbal forms.
-Online, we are perceived based on our posts, follows, likes, comments, and what we say in our videos or write on our websites.
+Online, we are perceived based on our posts, follows, likes, comments, and what we say or write on our websites.

 So our networking skills need to cover two sides of the same coin – offline and online.